LastTherapy/asyncstories/README.md

 Seraph took a tiny sip from his teacup.

- &mdash; You are The One.
-And your enemy is also one, but many.
+ "You are The One.
+And your enemy is also one, but many."

- &mdash; Is this a riddle? - Neo sank down on the nearest bench.
+ "Is this a riddle?"
+Neo sank down on the nearest bench.

- &mdash; No. But you need to train fighting against multiple enemies at once.
+ "No. But you need to train fighting against multiple enemies at once."

- &mdash; I already did that, several times.
-You just knock out one, then the other...
+ "I already did that, several times.
+You just knock out one, then the other..."

 Seraph raised his hand in a calming gesture.

- &mdash; You know that real enemies will almost never attack you one by one?
+ "You know that real enemies will almost never attack you one by one?"

- &mdash; Of course.
+ "Of course.
 This is not a movie.
-Just a virtual reality.
+Just a virtual reality."

- &mdash; The pause between the moves can be a fraction of a second.
-You have to keep track of your surroundings and switch between appropriate counter actions.
+ "The pause between the moves can be a fraction of a second.
+You have to keep track of your surroundings and switch between appropriate counter actions."

 Neo also took a sip.
 Even though he knew the tea was a total fiction, that da hung pao was amazing.